The person

 welcome →

 What keeps me here is impact I can actually see.
-The communities I design for are my community, and when a campaign reaches a young person in their own language, when a reference guide helps someone navigate a crisis, when a training initiative moves an institution closer to equity, that goes beyond a deliverable.
-I care about making complex public systems simpler and easier to navigate, because I know firsthand how much it means when people can actually reach the services they need.
+The communities I design for are my community, and when work moves someone closer to a service they need or an institution closer to equity, that goes beyond a deliverable.
+I bring research rigor, visual design craft, and deep familiarity with how government works from the inside.

 Andrea Diaz-Moreno

-UX Researcher & Service Designer
+UX Researcher & Multimedia Designer

 Andrea Diaz-Moreno

-UX Researcher & Service Designer
+UX Researcher & Multimedia Designer

-A snapshot of my work
+of my work

 Deliverables Designed